 The Subject Site is currently designated as Residential Neighbourhood within the East Riverside Planning Area Secondary Plan (refer to Figure 3.0 - East Riverside Planning Area Land Use Plan).
-The Residential Neighbourhood land use designation does not permit multiple dwellings greater than three (3) to four (4) storeys in height and restricts density to forty (40) dwelling units per hectare.
-As such, an Official Plan is required to facilitate the proposed development.
+The Residential Neighbourhood land use designation does not permit multiple dwellings greater than three (3) to four (4) storeys in height and restricts density to 40 dwelling units per hectare.
+As such, a site specific Official Plan Amendment including the requests to add an increased maximum permitted density from 40 units per hectare (UPH) to 130 UPH and to add an increased maximum permitted height from 4-storeys to 12storeys.

-Our analysis suggests that the following policies found in the Official Plan, Volume II (refer to Appendix D - City of Windsor Official Plan Volume II, East Riverside Planning Area Secondary Plan Policies) are supportive of the Official Plan Amendment and Zoning By-law Amendment applications:
+Our analysis suggests that the following policies found in the Official Plan, Volume II (refer to Appendix D City of Windsor Official Plan Volume II, East Riverside Planning Area Secondary Plan Policies) are supportive of the Official Plan Amendment and Zoning By-law Amendment applications: